mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 ### How to navigate the Service Catalog

-The code in the `aws-service-catalog` repo is organized into three primary folders:
+The code in the `terraform-aws-service-catalog` repo is organized into three primary folders:

 1. `modules`: The core implementation code of this repo.
 All the services that you will use and deploy are defined within, such as the EKS cluster service in `modules/services/eks-cluster`.